sohilluhar/Complain-Box/README.md

-# complain
+# ComplainBox

+This system is implemented for Somaiaya College and it is live project.

-The Complaint Management system is a web-based application and it is designed to keep track of complaints registered.
+The Complaint Box  is a web-based application and it is designed to keep track of complaints registered.

 any Somaiya student/staff can do complain.